-Whilst things are getting better for LGBTI+ people, most LGBTI+ people still face discrimination, aggression and misunderstanding at different points of their life.
+Although things are getting better in Ireland for LGBTI+ people, most LGBTI+ people still face discrimination, aggression and misunderstanding at different points of their life.
 If you’re an LGBTI+ person and have faced discrimination, this can be really hurtful.
 You should never have to put up with this kind of behaviour.
 Remember, there is absolutely nothing wrong with being LGBTI+.
 If someone treats you badly because of your sexual orientation or gender identity, there is something wrong with them, not with you.

 What counts as homophobia, biphobia or transphobia?

 Any time an LGBTI+ person is treated as less simply because of being LGBTI+, this counts as homophobia, transphobia or biphobia.
 This ranges from making a joke designed to belittle an LGBTI+ person, up to serious violence and discriminatory laws.

 Many homophobic, transphobic and biphobic people sometimes claim that their behaviour is not discriminatory and that they are entitled to their opinion.
 However, you are the expert on your own experience, and only you can decide whether you have experienced discrimination or not.

-What should I do if I’ve been a victim of homophobia, transphobia or biphobia?
+What should I do if you are experiencing homophobia, transphobia or biphobia?

-It can be so hurtful and frustrating to have to deal with discrimination.
+It can be so hurtful and frustrating to have to deal with discrimination and bullying.
 It can take a long time to accept your sexual orientation or gender identity, and it can be really upsetting when others don’t accept you for who you are.

 It can really help to talk to other LGBTI+ people your age.
 BeLonG To run LGBTI+ youth groups all over the country.
 You can find a list of them here.
 Most colleges have an LGBTI+ society too, so if you’re in college, this could be a great way to meet other LGBTI+ people.